alexpchin/react-training-workshop/lessons/react-router-lessons.md

 2. You'll need to update `src/Home` with some fits of functionality to make this happen:
   - track the input value as it changes
   - define the `onSubmit` method to use `this.context.router.push` to push the new path.

-You can check out `end-2-solutions` to see my solution.